urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 * *Phone settings > Battery > App launch* and then set your app to “Manage manually” and make sure everything is turned on.

+Huawei Honor 9 Lite:

+* *Phone settings > Battery > Launch* and then set your app to “Manage manually” and make sure everything is turned on.

 '

 developer_solution: "No known solution on developer end"